-Methane and other gas byproducts from the wastewater treatment process are used to fuel two engine generators that produce both electricity and heat, a process known as cogeneration.
+Methane and other gas byproducts from the are used to fuel two engine generators that produce both electricity and heat, a process known as cogeneration.
 The combined heat and power system provides efficient heat for the facility's buildings and treatment processes, and electricity that helps to offset operational costs and reduce greenhouse gas emissions.

 The city's eight hydroelectric power plants turn water power into electricity, generate revenue, and provide sustainable, non-polluting energy.